jameskang35/jameskang35.github.io/_pages/about.md

 title: "About Me"
 ---

-Hi my name is Yujin Kim and I am a data analyst.
-I am currently enrolled in the UCSD data analytics program.
+Hi my name is Yujin Kim and I need to fill this in!